 Learn about many great organizations in our community and country dedicated to social justice.
 Sample delicious goodies from 20 food vendors.
 The kids' area will have a mobile art lab, bounce house and more.
 There are special events during all of Pride week.

 Watch and join the Pride Procession down Patton Avenue through the heart of downtown to Pack Square Park.
-It starts around 10:30 AM on Grove Street (near intersection Patton).
+It starts around 10 AM on Grove Street (near intersection Patton).
 It's not a parade with floats, etc. You can stand and watch along Patton Avenue (chairs not allowed).
 Find more information on this event, including registration to walk on Blue Ridge Pride's website.

 To represent and support the entire LGBTQ community, this year's pagent is open to anyone seeking to offer an artistic interpretation of gender.
 Held at Asheville Community Theatre (35 East Walnue Street), 5-10 PM